 - Finally, hit to save the changes and try accessing the site.

-If you can do so now, then it’s recommended sticking with this DNS itself, at least for the time being.
+If you can do so now, it’s recommended to stick with this DNS, at least for now.

-Do keep in mind that this change is device level and will only be adopted by the device (Laptop/PC) on which you have carried out the steps.
-All the other devices connected to this network will continue to use the original DNS itself.
+Remember that this change is device level and will only be adopted by the device (Laptop/PC) on which you have carried out the steps.
+All the other devices connected to this network will continue to use the original DNS.

-On that note, we round off this guide on how to fix the 502 Bad Gateway Nginx Error in Chrome.
+On that note, we round off this guide on how to fix the 502 Bad Gateway in Chrome.
 We have shared different types of workarounds that might spell out success for you.

-While the issue generally stems out from the website server, in some instances the aforementioned browser-side tweaks do end up fixing the issue.
+While the issue generally stems from the website server, in some instances, the aforementioned browser-side tweaks fix the issue.

 In my case, I first checked the website on a Microsoft Edge browser to verify if the issue was on my end.
-And yes, the page was loading on Edge browser.
-Hence, I cleared the chrome browser’s browsing data, as well as the DNS cache that rectified the issue.
+And yes, the page was loading on the Edge browser.
+Hence, I cleared the Chrome browser’s browsing data and the DNS cache, which rectified the issue.